liske/barkery/README.md

-# barkerpy - digital signage based on WebKit2
+# barkery - digital signage based on WebKit2

 This is project provides a *WebKit2* bases kiosk browser to be used for digital signage.
 It has a *MQTT* interface for remote management.